zushicat/scholar-data-ingest/README.md

 ```
 $ docker-compose up --build
 ```
-(When the container is build, you may drop the --build parameter.)
+(When the container is build, you may drop the --build parameter when starting again after stopping the container.)

-Both the Rest API and the postgreSQL database should be running after the building process. (his may take a while.)
+Both the Rest API and the postgreSQL database should be running after the building process.
+(This may take a while.)

 Right now, following ports are used:
 - API: localhost:8080